Tag Archive for: humanitarian

 A project brought to life!

-With the help of the administration and members of the CDM, the container was loaded at the Faculty of Medicine in Nîmes.
+With the help of the administration and CDM members, the container was loaded at the Faculty of Medicine in Nîmes.
 It was then transported to Fos-sur-Mer, from where it departed on June 22 and arrived at the port of Dakar on June 30, 2022.

 To learn more about the ins and outs of this project, we sat down with Joffrey Buland, the 2021–22 President of Crocos du Monde!
 Check out his interview below!

-Hi Joffrey, could you introduce yourself and tell us what your role is in this project?
+Hello, Joffrey.
+Could you please introduce yourself and tell us what your role is in this project?

-Hello, my name is Joffrey Buland and I am currently a second-year medical student in Nîmes.
-During the Crocos du Monde “Dakar 2022” project, in my first year, I served as president of the association.
+Hello, my name is Joffrey Buland, and I am currently a second-year medical student in Nîmes.
+During the “Dakar 2022” project organized by Crocos du Monde, when I was a first-year medical student, I served as president of the association.
 The president’s role, in collaboration with the executive committee, is to organize the international project.
-We handled communication with local contacts, issued requests for quotes for the end-of-year container, and organized its shipment as well as the trip to the destination.
+We were responsible for communicating with local contacts, issuing requests for quotes for the end-of-year shipping container, and organizing its shipment as well as the trip to the destination.

 Can you tell us more about this project?
 What did it involve?

-This project was a new venture for Les Crocos du Monde; our goal was to launch an international initiative with greater staying power—a long-term partnership that could be renewed each year.
+This project was a first for Les Crocos du Monde; our goal was to launch an international initiative that would be more sustainable—a long-term partnership that could be renewed each year.
 It was with this same goal of sustainability in mind that we came up with the idea of the shipping container, to give a second life to the supplies we were able to collect throughout the year.
-Since Les Crocos du Monde is primarily focused on sharing and sustainable development, the idea seemed fitting to us.
-The goal was to collect medical and paramedical supplies throughout the year via various partners, which were then shipped to Senegal, specifically the Fatick General Hospital, located 150 km south of Dakar.
+Since Les Crocos du Monde is primarily focused on sharing and sustainable development, the idea seemed like a natural fit.
+The goal was to collect medical and paramedical supplies throughout the year through various partners, which were then shipped to Senegal—specifically to the Fatick General Hospital, located 150 km south of Dakar.

 Why did you choose Senegal?
 What led you to make that choice?

-We turned our attention to Senegal thanks to a doctor at the Nîmes University Hospital, Dr. Christophe Boisson, who was of immense help in getting our project off the ground.
+We turned our attention to Senegal thanks to a doctor at the Nîmes University Hospital, Dr. Christophe Boisson, who helped us immensely in setting up our project.
 Dr. Boisson has been sending containers of medical supplies to Dakar for several years now; it was with him and our trusted contacts on the ground that we decided to focus our efforts on the Fatick General Hospital.
-This led to an official partnership between Carémeau University Hospital and Dakar University Hospital, of which Crocos du Monde and Fatick are branches.
-This partnership has three main focuses: the delivery of supplies, in which we participated; medical and paramedical training through the simulation center; and training for biomedical engineers and technicians.
+This led to an official partnership between the Carémeau University Hospital and the Dakar University Hospital, of which Crocos du Monde and Fatick are branches.
+This partnership has three main areas of focus: the delivery of supplies—in which we participated—medical and paramedical training through the simulation center, and training for biomedical engineers and technicians.

 How did you organize the collection of supplies?

 The collection of supplies began with the hospital identifying its needs and providing us with a list.
 From that list, we selected the supplies we were able to obtain—those that were within our reach.
-The “Dakar 2022” project was therefore primarily focused on the nephrology unit currently under development in Fatick.
-Once we had identified our target, we reached out to our partners—including individuals, other organizations, and primarily the Nîmes University Hospital and Dr. Boisson—and began our search and collection efforts.
+The “Dakar 2022” project was therefore primarily focused on the nephrology unit, which is currently undergoing rapid development in Fatick.
+Once we had identified our target, we reached out to our partners—including individuals, other organizations, and, primarily, the Nîmes University Hospital and Dr. Boisson—and began our search and collection efforts.

-By the end of the year, we had collected enough to fill a 33-cubic-meter container—2.5 tons of supplies.
-Most of these were urology and nephrology supplies, including catheters and urinary ostomy kits, but we also had some surgical supplies, such as ventilator circuits and laparoscopy kits.
-We were also fortunate to find large electronic equipment, 7 emergency stretchers, and a delivery table.
-Since the goal was to give a second life to what we sent, all expiration dates were checked, and all electronic equipment was tested and refurbished as needed through Apelem, an association of biomedical engineers and technicians that is part of the partnership with the Nîmes University Hospital.
+By the end of the year, we had collected enough to fill a 33 m³ container—that is, 2.5 metric tons of equipment.
+Most of it was urology and nephrology equipment, including catheters and urinary ostomy kits, but there was also some surgical equipment, such as ventilator circuits and laparoscopy kits.
+We were also fortunate to find large electronic equipment, seven emergency stretchers, and a delivery table.
+Since the goal was to give the items we sent a second life, all expiration dates were checked, and all electronic equipment was tested and refurbished as needed through Apelem, an association of biomedical engineers and technicians that is part of the partnership with the Nîmes University Hospital.

 You were part of the trip in July.
 How did it go?
-What did it mean for you and your colleagues?
+What did you and your colleagues get out of it?

 The four of us traveled to Nîmes with three second-year medical students, two of whom are now part of the executive committee.
-The goal was to show them around facilities like the Fatick General Hospital, where they will be collecting supplies, so they could get a clear idea of their upcoming 2023 project.
-At the same time, we introduced them to our trusted partners and local contacts, which will facilitate better communication in the coming year and help them understand the why, the how, and the for whom.
-This trip was deeply enriching on a personal level; it allowed us to observe and understand different hospital and cultural systems, with resources that also vary to some extent depending on the facility.
+The goal was to take them on a tour of facilities such as the Fatick General Hospital, where they will be collecting supplies, so that they could get a clear idea of their upcoming 2023 project.
+At the same time, we wanted them to meet our trusted partners and local contacts, which will facilitate better communication in the coming year and help them understand the why, the how, and the for whom of the project.
+This trip was deeply rewarding on a personal level; it allowed us to observe and understand different hospital and cultural systems, each with resources that vary to some extent depending on the facility.

 Does this inspire you to get involved in humanitarian medicine?

-Humanitarian medicine has always been my main goal; even when I started my pre-med program, my aim was always to join Doctors Without Borders or another organization to go on a mission.
-When I discovered the Crocos du Monde association, and had the chance—along with my friends—to get involved in my own way starting in my first year of medical school, I didn’t hesitate.
+Humanitarian medicine has always been my main goal; even when I started PACES, my objective was to join Doctors Without Borders or other organizations so I could go on a mission.
+When I discovered the Crocos du Monde association, and had the opportunity—along with my friends—to get involved in my own way starting in my first year of medical school, I didn’t hesitate.
 This year has allowed me to further deepen and strengthen this dream for after I graduate.

 What about future projects for Crocos du Monde?

-To answer this question, I’ll hand it over to Chloé Messines, the new president of Crocos du Monde for the 2022–2023 term.
+To answer this question, I’ll turn the floor over to Chloé Messines, the new president of Crocos du Monde for the 2022–2023 term.

-Chloé: Les Crocos du Monde remains focused on the partnership between the University Hospitals of Nîmes and Dakar, and more specifically on assembling the container of medical equipment; the bulk of our internal funding and the events we organize are aimed at financing this project.
-Furthermore, it is important for us and our Senegalese partners to meet in person and confirm that the container has been received successfully.
+Chloé: Les Crocos du Monde has always focused on the partnership between the University Hospitals of Nîmes and Dakar, and more specifically on putting together the container of medical equipment; the bulk of our internal investment and the events we organize are aimed at funding this project.
+Furthermore, it is important for us—as well as for our Senegalese partners—to meet in person and confirm that the container was well received.
 Just as we did last year, Les Crocos du Monde are committed to traveling to Dakar and Fatick to connect with the people who made this project possible.
-Now, our goal for this year is also to foster a vibrant community life for our members by offering a wider variety of events (clean walks, school outreach, outreach patrols, etc.), with a focus on inter-organizational collaboration (such as our involvement in the “Nîmes en Rose” project led by the midwifery student association and “Pep’s Week” with Tutorat Santé Nîmes).
-Thus, we rely on the motivation of second-year medical and midwifery students to ensure the association’s successful development.
+Now, our goal for this year is also to foster a vibrant community life for our members by offering a wider variety of events (clean walks, school outreach, outreach patrols, etc.), with a focus on inter-organizational collaboration (such as our participation in the “Nîmes en Rose” project led by the midwifery association and “Pep’s Week” with Tutorat Santé Nîmes).
+In this way, we are relying on the motivation of second-year medical and midwifery students to ensure the association’s successful development.

-Julie Bay, a first-year orthoptics student, will be heading to Kenya on a humanitarian mission from October 30 to November 14, 2021.
+Julie Bay, a first-year orthoptics student, will be leaving for a humanitarian mission in Kenya from October 30 to November 14, 2021.
 The goal of this mission is to provide free vision screenings for children in schools in Taïta.

 A project by the Eye Need View association

-Eye Need View is a nonprofit organization established in 2014 by three orthoptists.
+Eye Need View is a nonprofit organization established in 2014 by three orthoptists under the French Law of 1901.
 Its mission is to organize vision screening, refraction, and training initiatives in the field of eye health in developing countries.

 The School of Medicine, represented by Julie Bay

-And this year, a first-year orthoptics student at the Montpellier-Nîmes Faculty of Medicine was selected for this assignment.
-She was chosen after submitting her resume and cover letter, and she will represent the Faculty and the University of Montpellier throughout the assignment.
+And this year, a first-year orthoptics student at the Montpellier-Nîmes School of Medicine was selected for this assignment.
+She was recruited after submitting her resume and cover letter, and she will represent the School and the University of Montpellier throughout this assignment.
 We had the opportunity to meet her:

-Hi Julie, could you tell us a little bit about yourself?
+Hi Julie, can you tell us a little bit about yourself?

 My name is Julie Bay, I’m 29 years old, and I’m originally from Réunion Island.
-After earning my associate’s degree in optometry and gaining several years of professional experience in the field, I decided to switch careers and become an orthoptist.
+After earning my BTS in Optometry and gaining several years of professional experience in that field, I decided to change careers and become an orthoptist.
 I am currently a student at the Montpellier-Nîmes School of Medicine.

 How did you hear about the Eye Need View project?

-With a strong interest in the field of vision health and humanitarian work, I regularly kept up with the latest news on these topics.
-One day, I saw the call for proposals from the FFEO (French Federation of Orthoptic Students) regarding the Eye Need View mission, and I decided to apply because the project perfectly matched my expectations.
+As I have a strong interest in the field of vision health and humanitarian work, I regularly kept up with the latest news on these topics.
+One day, I saw the call for proposals from the FFEO (French Federation of Orthoptics Students) regarding the Eye Need View mission, and I decided to apply because this project perfectly matched my expectations.

 Why did you want to take part in this humanitarian mission?

 First of all, humanitarian work has always appealed to me; I’ve always been committed to using my skills to help others.
 The people around me have always encouraged me to get involved in charitable causes.
-Even back in Réunion, I was part of an organization with my family that helped disadvantaged people.
+Even back in Réunion, I was part of an organization—along with my family—that helped underprivileged people.
 What’s great about this project is that it allows me to combine my work with my desire to help others.
-I’ve already carried out humanitarian screening missions in Paris with Vision For Life for disadvantaged people.
+I’ve already carried out humanitarian screening missions in Paris with Vision For Life for underprivileged people.
 This helps me grow both personally and professionally.

-People aren’t always aware of this, but 10% of children have a vision problem by age 6 and aren’t receiving treatment.
+People don’t always realize this, but 10% of children have a vision problem by age 6 and are not receiving treatment.
 Vision problems have a significant impact on children, particularly when it comes to learning.
 That’s why this mission is so important to me.

-Finally, we will set up an online fundraiser to raise the remaining funds needed.
+Finally, we're going to set up an online fundraiser to raise the remaining funds we need.

 The goal during the two-week mission is to screen 2,500 children in schools in the village of Taïta, in southern Kenya.
 To make this possible, the mission is divided into several stages: